damianvaz/classDown/README.md

 Student A could just use a tool that downloads all the files, and converts it into a standard .mp4 file.
 This way they are able to use a video player with speed control (I recommend my personal favorite; VLC Player for up to 4x speed)

 This is that tool.
 With it you only need to know the passwords to their Professor's websites.
 It'll save you precious time!
-You're welcome!
-And if you find it useful, next time we meet, coffee is on you ;)
+You're welcome ;)

 # Installation
 ## Windows